Convenient, Office-Based Treatment

 Your best option may be Office-Based Opioid Treatment (OBOT).
 OBOT gives individuals suffering from opioid addiction the chance to get treatment without residential inpatient or outpatient services.
 It’s flexible, convenient, and an effective long-term solution for recovery.
 Here’s how RCA’s Suboxone clinic works:

-- Your first appointment will be with a Nurse Practitioner, who will conduct a biopsychosocial assessment.
+- Your first appointment will be with a nurse practitioner (NP) or doctor, who will conduct a biopsychosocial assessment.
 This will take about an hour.

 - The assessment will consist of several questions, but the three big areas that will determine what your dosage will be are: what your drug of choice is, how long you’ve been using it, and how much.

-- If the Nurse Practitioner determines you’re a good candidate for OBOT, you will likely have an e-prescription or a prescription called in that same day.
+- If the NP or doctor determines you’re a good candidate for OBOT, you will likely have an e-prescription or a prescription called in that same day.

 - You’ll receive your prescription for Suboxone and begin taking your predetermined dose from the convenience of your home.

 - While it is not mandatory, it is recommended you also seek mental health counseling while participating in OBOT.
-RCA will help you find a local facility that offers just counseling, which may be our Voorhees Outpatient location right down the street.
+RCA will help you find a local facility that offers just counseling.

-Once you begin the OBOT program, you’ll come into the office once a week to take a urine screen and see the Nurse Practitioner for a check-in.
-After a few weeks, the Nurse Practitioner may decide you’re ready to decrease your clinic visits.
+Once you begin the OBOT program, you’ll come into the office once a week to take a urine screen and see the NP or doctor for a check-in.
+After a few weeks, you may be ready to decrease your clinic visits.
 This depends on each individual person and how they are doing with their medication, but most patients can decrease their visits to once a month.

 Recovery Centers of America also provides medically-assisted treatment (MAT) options in Lansdowne, PA, Somerdale, NJ, and Trenton, NJ.
 While MAT services differ from OBOT, our clinical team will help you figure out which option is the best choice for you.
 Or, if you’d like to learn more about the life-saving capabilities of MAT, visit our informational MAT page.